 If a significant portion of a school year is lost due to illness or accident, the member school may submit an eligibility application on the student-athlete's behalf to have up to one (1) year of eligibility restored (See 642.0).
 Medical documentation must show that the loss of an academic year due to medical reasons resulted in the student-athlete having to repeat a grade and prevented the standard five (5) year progression through school.
 The eligibility time restored will not include any seasons of play in which the student-athlete had been enrolled in school during the academic school year in question.
 The eligibility application must include medical documentation, academic records and absentee records for the school(s).
-No student-athlete will be granted a sixth (6th) year of eligibility if they have participated in any part of both a fourth (4th) and fifth (5th) year of eligibility.
+No student-athlete will be granted a sixth (6th) year of eligibility in any sport he/she has already participated in for part or all of five (5) seasons.
+Nor will that student-athlete be granted a sixth (6th) year of eligibility if they have participated in any part of both a fourth (4th) and fifth (5th) year of eligibility.

-519.4 ELIGIBILITY FOR FAMILIES MOVING TO BRITISH COLUMBIA A student-athlete whose family is coming into British Columbia from another province or another country is eligible for five (5) years from their date of entry into grade eight (8) or the grade eight (8) equivalent in their previous place(s) of residence.
+519.4 ELIGIBILITY FOR FAMILIES MOVING TO BRITISH COLUMBIA

+A student-athlete whose family is coming into British Columbia from another province or another country is eligible for five (5) years from their date of entry into grade eight (8) or the grade eight (8) equivalent in their previous place(s) of residence.
 If documentation is unavailable, the student's birth year will be used for the students date of entry into grade eight (8) as consistent with 519.2 ungraded student-athletes.